Ron Klain

 Ronald Alan Klain (born August 8, 1961) is an American attorney, political consultant, and former lobbyist who served as White House Chief of Staff under President Joe Biden from 2021 to 2023.

-A Democrat, Klain previously served as chief of staff to two vice presidents: Al Gore from 1995 to 1999 and Biden from 2009 to 2011.
-He was also appointed by President Barack Obama as White House Ebola Response Coordinator after the appearance of Ebola virus cases in the United States, serving from 2014 to 2015.
+A Democrat, Klain previously served as chief of staff to Vice Presidents Al Gore from 1995 to 1999 and Joe Biden from 2009 to 2011.
+President Barack Obama also appointed Klain White House Ebola Response Coordinator following the appearance of Ebola virus cases in the United States.
+He served from 2014 to 2015.

 Throughout 2020 he worked as a senior advisor to Biden's presidential campaign.
 Following his victory, Biden announced on November 12 that Klain would serve as White House chief of staff.
 During his tenure as chief of staff, Klain was often characterized as a key ally of the progressive wing of the Democratic Party within the White House.

 In January 2023, Klain announced his plans to step down as chief of staff in the weeks after Biden's State of the Union address in February.
 He was succeeded in the role by Jeff Zients on February 7.